 That’s not an accident.

-So we follow every new trend… even if it’s not really our style.
+So we follow trends… even if it’s not really our style.

-We wear outfits that are revealing, restrictive, or plain impractical—just to give the illusion we’ve got body-ody for days.
+We wear outfits that are revealing, restrictive, and impractical outfits just to give the illusion of a perfect body.

 We wait hours to text back so we don’t seem too eager.